adambard/learnxinyminutes-docs/python.html.markdown

 # You can define functions that take a variable number of
-# positional args, which will be interpreted as a tuple if you do not use the *
+# positional args, which will be interpreted as a tuple
 def varargs(*args):
     return args